 Email is one of the most common ways for hackers to gain access to a company’s data.
 We’ve all received emails that sound too good to be true or asking us to click an unfamiliar link.
 Always run your business email through a reputable email provider like Google’s G Suite or Microsoft’s Office 365.
 When properly configured, these email providers are capable of identifying and filtering out nearly all phishing attempts.
 If you use an email client in addition to webmail, always keep the email client up to date.
 Finally, ensure each employee has adequate antivirus and malware prevention software installed and regularly updated.

-Unfortunately, cyber-attacks and data breaches are a real and costly threat that every small business owner must accept.
-And while cyber liability and data breach insurance is a protection that companies of all sizes need to have in place, it isn’t designed to be the only safeguard.
-But when you combine a sound insurance policy with defensive measures like the ones listed above, you’ll be well-equipped to respond and overcome what 43% of all small business owners experience each and every year.
+Unfortunately, cyber-attacks and data breaches are a real and costly threat that every small business owner faces.
+And while Cyber Liability and Data Breach Insurance offer protections that companies of all sizes should have in place, these policies aren’t designed to be the only safeguard.
+When you combine a sound insurance policy lineup with defensive measures like the ones listed above, you’ll be well-equipped to respond and overcome digital threats.